 Live, reactive templating

-Ractive.js is a template-driven UI library, but unlike other tools that generate inert HTML, it transforms your templates into blueprints for apps that are interactive by default.
+Ractive.js is a template-driven UI library that transforms your templates, styles and logic into blueprints for highly interactive apps.

 Powerful and extensible

 Components, Two-way binding, scoped CSS, SVG support, animations and much more provided out-of-the-box.
 And you can easily extend functionality even further with the use of plugins.

 Ractive.js works for you, not the other way around.
 You do not need to learn new terminologies, concepts, and methodologies.
 And it plays well with libraries you already know and like to use.